ayhchen/jersey-number-recognition/docs/progress_journal.md

   - Share our findings on the papers, and ensure we all have a solid understanding
   - Create a plan and action items in a GitHub Project for the following 4 weeks, where we can continue to track to-do's
   - Plan how we will reproduce the paper results

+### Meeting 1 - January 28th

+- **We gone through the following items/key points:**

+  - Interpretations of the two suggested papers and identified important model/tools used in their pipelines.
+  - Improvements of steps in the pipelines were suggested (DynoV2, Clip4Str, collect more data (to increase domain) - possible approaches considered: manual collection/license plate), changing ResNet (leligility classifier) struture - increase number of layers, flipping numbers for legibility improvements, different Vit models

+-  **For next week**, each team member must:

+  - Clone and setup repo provided in the _A General Framework for Jersey Number Recognition in Sports Video_
+  - Run and replicate the author's model
+  - Play and understand as much of the the code as possible

+- **In next week's meeting**, we should:

+  - Continue discussion on possible improvements
+  - Share findings we have upon running codes on our machine

+- **Questions to ask the professor/TA:**

+  - If using data collectly externally to fine-tune the model is allowed.
+  - How much importance should we place on efficiency for improvement score.